UniversalDependencies/docs/_ga-dep/obj.md

 shortdef: 'direct object'
 ---

-The `dobj` label is used to mark the relationship between a verb and its direct object.
+The `obj` label is used to mark the relationship between a verb and its direct object.

 ### Examples